Last Updated on March 27, 2023 by Matt Musico

-Something that will be easy to notice about the Padres all time home run leaders below is that the very top of the list mostly got there in short order.
-There’s only one player within the top five who spent more than 10 seasons in San Diego.
-And to make it better, each of the hitters currently in the top two spots got there in no more than six years.
+Something that will be easy to notice about the Padres all time home run leaders is the very top of the list mostly got there in short order.
+Only one player within the top five spent more than 10 seasons in San Diego.
+And to make it better, each hitter currently in the top two spots got there in no more than six years.

 Nate Colbert: 163 Home Runs